Sdriver1/Pridebot/README.md

 - **Voting**: Vote for Pridebot on [Botlist.me](https://botlist.me/bots/1101256478632972369/vote) and [Top.gg](https://top.gg/bot/1101256478632972369/vote)

 ## Support
-For support, questions, or feedback about Pridebot, please join our Discord community [here](https://discord.gg/guybqSTzdS).
+For support, questions, or feedback about Pridebot, please join our Discord community [here](https://pridebot.xyz/support).
+For anyone who wants to donate/support the development of Pridebot, you can do that [here](https://pridebot.xyz/premium)

 ## Legal
 - [Pridebot Term of Service](https://pridebot.xyz/tos)